-Linklaters is one of the top international firms for cross-border transactional work in Latin America.
-The magic circle firm deploys a compact yet highly skilled group of partners to deliver results.
-It focuses on the financial industry and boasts a long list of loyal, prominent banks as clients.
-The firm is known globally as a corporate titan and has made high-value M&A work a core part of its strategy in Latin America.
+Linklaters is known globally as a corporate titan and has made high-value cross-border transactional work a core part of its strategy in Latin America.
+The firm deploys a compact yet highly skilled group of partners to deliver results.
+It focuses on the financial industry and boasts an extensive list of loyal, prominent banks as clients.

-Linklaters' Latin America team is smaller in headcount than some of its competitors.
-This is deliberate.
-Having a smaller team means greater emphasis is afforded to key client relationships, say this group’s leaders.
-The practice group also benefits hugely from the firm’s global footprint.
-Linklaters brings together lawyers across teams in Europe and Asia to work alongside lawyers stationed in New York, São Paulo and London.
-A consequence of a vast global network is that many Linklaters partners have spent considerable time working in multiple offices.
-This has given them valuable experience of different legal products, which they can then apply to other markets.
+Linklaters' Latin America team is smaller in headcount than some of its competitors, but this is deliberate.
+Having a smaller team means greater emphasis is afforded to key client relationships, according to this group’s leaders.
+The regional group practice also benefits hugely from the firm’s global footprint: it prides itself on bringing together lawyers from across teams in Europe and Asia to work alongside those stationed in New York, São Paulo and London for deals.
+A consequence of a vast global network is that many Linklaters partners have spent a considerable amount of time working in multiple offices.
+This has given them valuable experience with different legal products, which they can then apply to other markets.

-The team has a deep cultural understanding of and commitment to Latin America, demonstrating the latter through the appointment of a new partner in 2020 (in the projects and infrastructure group).
-Despite the region’s persistent volatility, Linklaters believes its fundamentals still have much to offer a global firm that focuses on cross-border work.
+Despite the region’s persistent volatility, Linklaters believes its fundamentals still have much to offer as a global firm that focuses on cross-border work.
 Cleverly, Linklaters has built a great amount of experience in deals involving digital infrastructure (it has a global practice dedicated to the industry).
-As businesses and individuals rely more and more on cloud services, the firm is in the fortunate position of being able to tap into that demand.
-It led several such deals in 2020.
-Other sectors are also strategically important; oil and gas accounts for a lot of Linklaters’ mandates, as do retail and telecoms.
-Meanwhile, a partner appointment in the Latin American arbitration group in early 2021 positions the firm to undertake more contentious work involving the region.
+As businesses and individuals rely increasingly on cloud services, the firm is in the fortunate position of being able to tap into that demand.
+Other sectors are also strategically important; oil and gas account for a lot of Linklaters’ mandates, as do retail and telecoms.

 The firm is strongest in Brazil, in part because it is the go-to counsel for state-owned energy company Petrobras on international deals.
 Petrobras’ multi-billion-dollar divestment programme has generated a huge volume of deals for Linklaters in recent years.
-The firm also has strong relationships with investment funds targeting Latin America’s largest market.
+The firm also has strong relationships with investment funds targeting the region’s largest market.

-The firm invests heavily in its relationships with local firms and clients.
-It has a comparatively sophisticated referral system with Latin American firms, through which it streamlines processes with those it uses most and targets the Latin American banks and companies it does not already represent.
-Linklaters requires its associates to specialise in at least two practice areas, to cross-sell its services.
+Linklaters has a comparatively sophisticated referral system with Latin American firms, through which it streamlines processes with those it uses most and targets the Latin American banks and companies it does not already represent.
+The firm requires its associates to specialise in at least two practice areas to cross-sell its services.
 If a client likes an associate in the capital markets team, he or she can assist them on banking matters too, which allows for continuity of service and deeper relationships, while enabling lawyers to broaden their skills.

 New York and São Paulo are the twin bases for the practice.
 Linklaters is notable for being able to use its European strength for investment into and out of Latin America.
 The firm’s London home and a strong office in Madrid, with both Spanish and English-qualified lawyers, are also highly involved, while Lisbon, Paris, Brussels and Milan all have Latin American connections.
 The firm also evidences a growing number of deals with a strong Asian link.